REDSHOT98/CleanSweep/README.md

 *   **Background Processing:** WorkManager

 ### Contributing
-Contributions are welcome!
-Feel free to open an issue for bug reports or feature requests, or submit a pull request with your proposed changes.
+We welcome contributions of all kinds, from bug reports to feature requests, code improvements and translations!

+To ensure a smooth and collaborative process, please read our **[Contributing Guidelines](CONTRIBUTING.md)** before you start.
+This document outlines our development workflow, coding standards, and how to submit your changes.

 **Note:** Feature requests from project supporters, such as donors and contributors, will be prioritized.